novasearch/SLVideo/README.md

 You just need to access this link: https://slvideo.novasearch.org/

 In this deployed version, the model used to generate the embeddings is `CAPIVARA`.
+Due to the lack of GPU availability, it is not possible to add new annotations or edit the start and end times of existing annotations in this version.

 ### Locally